qkzk/fm/development.md

   - They're all displayed properly.
   - User can set complex permissions from octal (like 2755), full display (rwxrwsrw-) or a subset of chmod.
     It's still possible to do !chmod whatever %s to change the permissions
+- Files with size between 9.5units and 10.0units weren't properly aligned.

 #### Changelog